PetrCala/Diploma-Thesis/R/README.md

 The script run will also create these temporary folders:
 * `_cache/` -> Temporary cache files will be stored here.

-Furthermore, the existence of all folders listed above is required by the main script, and will be automatically enforced.
-If you wish to change the name of any of these folders, you may do so either from within the `script_runner_master_thesis_cala.R`, or by modifying the `user_parameters.yaml` file.
+Furthermore, the existence of all folders will be verified.
+Note that some do not appear in the repository, as there is nothing to distribute within these folders.
+All results (along with the folders) will be created and updated automatically.

 ## Prerequisites:
  1. Make sure that your working directory contains all the files from the `Dist/` folder.